growthops-digital/ext-ramda/README.md

 A collection of useful extensions built around the [Ramda](https://ramdajs.com/) library.

-## Methods
+## Functions

 ### `notEquals(a, b)`

-Returns `true` if `a` is not equal to `b`, `false` otherwise.
+Returns `true` if `a` is not equal to `b` — otherwise returns `false`.

 ### `reform(structure, data)`

 Create a new object matching the provided `structure` where the value for each of the keys is derived from the provided path into `data`.
-The path is provided using the dot notation.
-Note: the path only supports nested objects.
+The path can be provided using the dot notation.

 **Example**
 ```js